 The Nara National Museum is an art museum where Japanese Buddhist art comprises the resident exhibition.
 Established in 1889, the museum is located in Nara Park and retains its original building till present.
 Right next to the museum is a little store run by an old couple that sells delicious dango, or mochi rice dumplings, in sweet or savory miso.

 Continue down the road toward Todai-ji (東大寺).
 Todai-ji is one of the most famous temples in Japan and the landmark of Nara.
-Constructed in 752, it became so powerful that the capital was moved away from Nara to Nagaoka to reduce its influence on state affairs.
+Estimated to be constructed in 741, it became so powerful that the capital was moved away from Nara to Nagaoka to reduce its influence on state affairs.
 In the inner Big Buddha Hall sits a 15-meter high Buddha and two Bodhisattvas.
 There was also a line waiting to crawl through a small hole in one of the integral support pillars; it supposedly brings good fortune to those who make it through.
 It is a comical sight when people get stuck.
 There was also a huge baseball glove and ball, the size of the Big Buddha’s palm on display.
 It was a representation of Japan’s, and Nara’s especially, love for baseball, and efforts for the Fukushima disaster.

 Right outside the crossing of Todai-ji is a family restaurant serving udon, soba, and curry.
 The kitsune, tempura, and curry udon are hearty and inexpensive!